-Mr. Lieble's experience as Chief Financial Officer and his 37 years as an employee of the Company during which he has been involved in virtually all phases of the business are invaluable to Board discussions and judgments required for decision making that is in the best long-term interest of the Company and its stockholders.
+Mr. Quinn's executive experience and business acumen, together with his 15 years of service as a director of the Company, are invaluable to Board discussions, judgments required for decision making that is in the best long-term interest of the Company and its stockholders, and to his fulfillment of his positions on the Audit, Nominating, and Compensation Committees.